 Performed by: Brighton Upton Trust

 Composed by: Nichola Scrutton

-Static Fluxfocuses on out-of-time memory states, and how they can be both static and in flux.
+Static Flux focuses on out-of-time memory states, and how they can be both static and in flux.
 We are interested in exploring narrative and time through chance encounters with remnants, fragments and the ephemera of past lives.
 Metaphors for our endeavour include the remnants found in second-hand bags and the pockets of clothing, or in notes scribbled on the back of black and white photographs.
 There is a melancholy air to these things, but as with any kind of haunting, also the potential for fear, and for deeper connections with our own sense of mortality.

 Collaboration as composer/sound designer with writer/theatre-maker Martin O’Connor on his solo show Togail Nàisean/Building a Nation.
-We toured as part of a double bill with Aisling Oidhche Meadhan Samhraidh/A Midsummer Nights Dream and had a performance at Tramway, Glasgow in 2018.
-Read more about it at Martin’s website here.
+We toured as part of a double bill with Aisling Oidhche Meadhan Samhraidh/A Midsummer Nights Dream (performed by Daibhidh Walker, directed by Liz Carruthers).